Balladebits/Balladebits/README.md

 I'm a He/Him,Cis and a Femboy (But i don't mind if you use she/her,but don't use they/them please)

-I'm An Asocial and Introvert (I only talk to Close friends or at party islands if doing rp,aside from those scenarios i'll hardly respond)
+I'm An Asocial and Introvert (I only talk to Close friends or if doing rp,aside from those scenarios i'll hardly respond)

 I don't trust ppl Easily (I Have Serious Trusting Issues so don't send me friend request without at least chat with me, i'll insta decline)